 Following years of lower interest rates helping to drive ever-higher growth-stock valuations, we feel value investing is ripe for a period of outperformance.
-Further, given the recent market correction, we are finding opportunities to invest in quality businesses with solid balance sheets and cash flows, whose share prices have detached from our assessment of the fundamentals.
-The bargains inherent in the portfolio should attract acquirers and other investors over time.
+We continue to find opportunities to invest in quality businesses with solid balance sheets and cash flows, whose share prices have detached from our assessment of the fundamentals.
+The bargains inherent in the LS Opportunity Fund’s portfolio should attract acquirers and other investors over time.

 Steadfast, we remain committed to making you money while aiming to protect your wealth.